-You should always check you understand and agree with PAYE coding notices and any tax calculations that HMRC send to you.
+You should always check you understand and agree with PAYE coding notices and any tax calculations or simple assessments that HMRC send to you.

 If you were in your employer's pension scheme, you may get an occupational pension.
 If you paid amounts into a personal pension plan, you may receive a private pension.
 If you set up a pension plan before July 1988, this will be called a retirement annuity policy, and you will be receiving a retirement annuity.
 All of these are called pensions.

 You might also be able to take lump sums or irregular amounts from a pension, rather than a regular pension income.
 Whichever pension choices you make, you need to watch out for how you will be taxed – so please read our separate guide.